What would you do if someone screamed, “You’re a Dumb F#cker!” And, then went on to yell, “I have no respect for you!”

 3.)
 Junior was born on third base and will lie to convince you that he hit a home run.
-Although he is the Janitor’s son, the rest of the world recognizes him for what he is — a Post Turtle. (click the hyperlink — it’s a good story)
+Although he is the Janitor’s son, the rest of the world recognizes him for what he is — a Post Turtle. (click the hyperlink because it’s a good story)

 Nothing New Under The Sun

 However, regarding the common theme woven within the three episodes at the beginning of this presentation disrespect is a character flaw.
 And, the way these Stories end is never pleasant.

 In the vernacular, the ship hit the sand when 42 young men decided to have great sport with Elisha.
-They did not hurl sticks or stones — they simply used words (which, regardless of the schoolyard rhyme, do hurt more).
-They received immediate consequences for their disrespect.
+They did not hurl sticks or stones.
+They simply used words (which, regardless of the schoolyard rhyme, do hurt more) and received immediate recompense for their disrespect.

 Introduction To A Narcissist

 A narcissist’s weapon of choice is often verbal — by slander, lies, playing the victim (in flipped tales of who was the victim and who was the abuser), gossip, rage, verbal abuse, and intentional infliction of emotional pain.

-Think of direct, clear communication (The Truth) — especially when it is about the manipulation itself — as the psychological equivalent to holding up a cross to a vampire.
-Most manipulators recoil in the face of being “busted,” and the air goes out of the pressure they are trying to create just as easily as it escapes a punctured balloon.
+Think of direct and clear communication (The Truth), especially when it is about the manipulation itself, as the psychological equivalent to holding up a cross to a vampire.
+Most manipulators recoil in the face of being “busted” and the air goes out of the pressure they are trying to create just as easily as it escapes a punctured balloon.